xanzhu/Xanzhu.com/content/en/blog/phishing-on-youtube.md

 After the initial exposure to this ad upon clicking on this video we're given a fast-action video describing: "How you as a viewer can earn X amount of money!", and referring the viewer to the comment section.

-<Media source="/images/blog/PS/j2-2.png" alt="Youtube Comment section where the advertiser comments a link to a phishing website"></Media>
+<Media source="/images/blog/PS/j2-3.png" alt="Youtube's Ad Reporting Dialog Box with information about advertiser and options to report or block"></Media>

 In the comments, the pinned comment or liked comment will provide a link to a website designed to collect user information known as a phishing scam.